loafey/master-thesis/Opponent_Questions.md

 - Why is DBSCAN the reference standard?
 If the goal was to benchmark IP.LSH.DBSCAN sure, but the goal of the project is to:
         "The primary objective is to develop an understanding of Göteborg Energi’s diverse customer base through clustering techniques"

-    - Did you consider alternative density based clustering algorithms?
+- Did you consider any alternative density based clustering algorithms?

 - How do you determine what are good values for $k$ om K-Distance Plot Analysis?